What is a sprained ankle? A sprained ankle is an injury that occurs when you twist, roll or turn your ankle in an awkward way.

 - Try not to put weight on the ankle, you could use crutches to help distribute your weight and keep your balance when you walk

 See your doctor for moderate or severe sprains.
 A grade 1 sprain may not require any medical attention, but grades 2-3 should be seen by a doctor.
-If your sprain prevents you from comfortably putting weight on your ankle for more than a day, or if you experience severe pain and swelling, call your doctor or physiotherapist to make an appointment as soon as possible.
-You should consider physiotherapy particularly if your ankle is taking a long time to heal, or if your doctor recommends it.
+If your sprain prevents you from comfortably putting weight on your ankle for more than a day, or if you experience severe pain and swelling, call your doctor, who may recommend for you to have sports physiotherapy.